Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: Visual Perception Module

 For obtaining environment information, finding environmental planar constraints and performing object-environment segmentation can be done together.
 We assume the environment has a cuboid shape (e.g. a shelf), so finding points that belong to the environment can be done by first fitting an oriented bounding box and then labeling all points close to the surface of that bounding box as environment points.

-For finding the object bounding box and pose, we assume the object geometry can be largely captured by a cuboid shape, so we can also fit an oriented bounding box to the segmented object points.
+For finding the object bounding box and pose of cuboids, we first fit an oriented bounding box to the segmented object points.
 This is done by clustering the object normals and treating the cluster centers with the 2 highest counts as the principal directions for the oriented bounding box.
 The dimensions of the bounding box can be directly computed by projecting object points onto these directions and computing the corresponding extents.
 These directions, along with the centroid of the oriented bounding box, are used to form the object pose.

+For fitting cylinder primitives, we first fit an oriented bounding box on the partial point cloud, then use the bounding box's rotation axes as candidates for the cylinder's primary axis (about which there is rotational symmetry).
+For each candidate axis we rotate the partial point cloud around it by 90 degrees and fit another oriented bounding box on both the original and the rotated points.
+The candidate axis that corresponds to the new bounding box with the smallest volume is chosen as the primary rotation axis, and we extract the radius and pose of the cylinder from the dimensions and pose of this bounding box.